opf/openproject/docs/system-admin-guide/manage-work-packages/work-package-status/README.md

 ![Work packages status dropdown menu in OpenProject](openproject_system_guide_create_wp_stati_dropdown.png)

 The status field can be configured under *Administration ->* *Work packages* -> *Status*.
-You will see the list of all the existing work package stati in the system.
-You can add new status or change the name and order of existing status.
+You will see the list of all the existing work package statuses in the system.
+You can add new statuses or change the name and order of existing statuses.

 ![Work package status overview in OpenProject administration](openproject_system_guide_create_wp_status_overview.png)